xp-forge/match/README.md

 $serialized= $serialize(null);    // `N;`
 ```

+The `Type::$ARRAY` is actually a type union consisting of zero-indexed arrays and maps, both of which are known to PHP as an `array` (in contrast, the XP Framework only speaks of the first as arrays).
+We use it here for performance reasons since we don't need to distinguish between the two anyways.

 Performance
 -----------
 They `KeyOf` class is a high-performance alternative to the `ValueOf` class although it's restricted to integers and strings (it uses them as keys in its backing map).